 While you’re out there looking at the siding, you should also make an effort to evaluate the roof.
 Again, this is more than just an issue of making the house look nice—new roofing protects your house from serious and expensive repairs down the line.
 Like with siding, a damaged roof will let in water, leading to mold, leaks, and possibly even structural damage and flooding.
 If roof damage is left not repaired, water can move unexpectedly from a problem areas to other sections of the roof.
 A weakened roof will also be more vulnerable to damage from wind and hail.
 These problems can add up to thousands in repair bills, insurance claims and home improvement time, so it’s in your best interest to give the roof a good once-over.
 Similar to siding, if water damage has already begun you might see water spots on the ceilings inside.
 Otherwise, check the roof for obvious signs of disrepair.
 Missing granules and shingles; algae and moss growth; rotting roof decking; and buckling, blistered, or curled areas should all be taken as warnings that this roof needs renovation.
 Making sure your home has a new roof will not only save you from the financial and emotional burden of dealing with serious damage later on that you could have avoided, but can also factor into netting you a lower homeowner’s insurance rate.

 These are a few of the things you can check out yourself when viewing a potential new home, but keep in mind that when you’re seriously considering a property you should call in a professional home inspector.
 A second set of eyes, especially one that is trained in what to look for, will ensure that you know what you’re getting when you buy a home you’re going to live in and love for years to come.
-If you are in need of a ROOFER IN CRYSTAL LAKE, siding in Crystal Lake or any general home improvement – Contact Us Today!
+If you are in need of a roofer in Huntley, St. Charles, Naperville or a nearby neighborhood – Contact Us Today!

 Want to learn more about buying or renovating homes?
 Check out our other blog posts!